splunk/public-o11y-docs/synthetics/api-test/api-test.rst

      - Extract a variable from formatted data (JSON, XML, or HTML)

    * - JavaScript
-     - Run custom JavaScript code
+     - Run custom JavaScript code.
+Splunk Synthetics only supports some JavaScript functions.
+For details, see :ref:`api-test-javascript`.

 .. raw:: html